Disclosure: Some links on this page are affiliate links. If you purchase through these links, we may earn a commission at no extra cost to you.

 Red flags to watch for:

-2. No prescription required — every legitimate GLP-1 requires a prescription.
+1. No prescription required — every legitimate GLP-1, including Foundayo, requires a prescription from a licensed clinician.

-4. No licensed pharmacy credentials — if you can't verify the pharmacy, don't buy from it.
+3. No licensed U.S. pharmacy credentials — if you can't verify the pharmacy, don't buy from it.

-5. Suspiciously low pricing — if the price seems too good for a drug that isn't on the market yet, trust your instincts.
+4. Suspiciously low pricing relative to the verified self-pay range ($149–$399/month) — if the price seems too good to be true, trust your instincts.

 How We Verify This Page